 A deployment of one or more ArcGIS Server machines is known as a site.
 After installing ArcGIS Server, ArcGIS Server Manager opens.
 The first time you log in to Manager, you'll be asked if you want to create a site or join a site.
 If you're just getting started with ArcGIS Server, you'll choose Create Site.
 On subsequent machines that you add to your site, you'll choose Join Site.
 Manager does the work of connecting the machines for you.

-If you're migrating from 10.0 or earlier versions, your services are not migrated automatically.
+If you're upgrading from 10.0 or earlier versions, your services are not migrated automatically.
 The migration path for services is to re-create them using the new publishing pattern used in 10.1 and later versions.

 The general workflow for publishing is the same: you create your GIS resource (for example, a map document or model) in ArcGIS Desktop and then publish it as a service to ArcGIS Server.
 However, the publishing action is now always started in ArcGIS Desktop, typically by opening the resource and clicking File > Share As > Service.